THE MENUS FROM OUTER SPACE

 The emphasis is switching from cheap ‘all you can eat and drink’ deals to eating a la carte and each year more and more good chefs are moving to Dubai.
 For me, on a personal level, the competition is not so strong.
 It’s not that the existing restaurants in Dubai are bad, but there aren’t many that do high quality.
 What we do at Tang is advanced and means that we are at the head of the market, which is a good thing.

 What’s bad about it?

-Conversely the lack of competition is also a bad thing.
-Competition and criticism makes you stronger.
+Conversely, the lack of competition is also a bad thing.
+Competition and criticism make you stronger.